Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth could make employees less competitive at work, inside the organization as well as on the job market.
+Lack of personal growth could make employees less competitive within an organization and in the overall job market.

 Negativity